IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 - Fixed: Drag-copying classes and associations together loses associations and breaks undo/redo.
 - Fixed: Shortcuts don't work after rubber-band selection in diagram
 - Fixed: Classes in a folder are not deleted from diagram when the folder is deleted.
+- Fixed: Associations could not connect from child visuals within diagrams, only from root visual elements.
+- Fixed: Can't drag and drop stereotype definitions between folders/packages, but cut-paste works.
+- Fixed: Copy-paste of Attributes using shortcuts places new copies above the selected element instead of below.
+- Fixed: Run as debug doesn't pop-up if Software Factory is already running.
+- Fixed: Underlying files changed prompt popping up for no reason during Software Factory executions.

 ## Version 3.3.9